SuperMechaCow/kroller/app/goals.md

 ## Bugs:
+- Costs of upgrades is not 100% accurate
 - No Force Org Slot / Warglaives have redundant rules tags
 - fix wahalinks (some 'http' and some '/who40ken')
 - Can only find one armiger in app.js